JeremyLakey/TurningMachineApi/documentation/api.md

 Used to take a guess on a single rule.
 Uses token to identify user.
 Increases user's number of guesses by 1.

+Requires authorization token.
+(Used to identify user id and their current game)

 Request body
 a               Int             Required (Must be between 1 to 5 inclusive) b               Int             Required (Must be between 1 to 5 inclusive)